Nancy Holt: Biography

 Nancy Holt was born in Worcester, Massachusetts, in 1938.
 An only child, she spent a great deal of her childhood in New Jersey, where her father worked as a chemical engineer and her mother was a homemaker.
 She studied biology at Tufts University in Medford, Massachusetts.
 Nancy graduated in 1960 and went on a trip to Europe with her friends.
 Three years after graduating, she married fellow land art artist Robert Smithson in 1963.
+In 1968, Holt along with Robert Smithson and Michael Heizer visited the American West for the first time, which culminated in her photographic series Western Graveyards which focused on the cemeteries of Virginia City, Nevada and Lone Pine, California.
+This trip was a catalyst in formalizing her artistic language and location-based works.

 Holt began her artistic career as a photographer and as a video artist.
 In 1974, she collaborated with fellow artist Richard Serra on Boomerang, in which he videotaped her listening to her own voice echoing back into a pair of headphones after a time lag, as she described the disorienting experience.

 Her involvement with photography and camera optics are thought to have influenced her later earthworks, which are "literally seeing devices, fixed points for tracking the positions of the sun, earth and stars."
 Today Holt is most widely known for her large-scale environmental works, Sun Tunnels and Dark Star Park.
 However, she created site and time-specific environmental works in public places all over the world.
 Holt contributed to various publications, which have featured both her written articles and photographs.
 She also authored several books.
 Holt received five National Endowment for the Arts Fellowships, New York Creative Artist Fellowships, and a Guggenheim Fellowship.
 Holt along with Beverly Pepper was a recipient of the International Sculpture Center's 2013 Lifetime Achievement in Contemporary Sculpture Award.
 From 1995 to 2013, she worked and resided in Galisteo, New Mexico.

 In 2008 Holt helped rally opposition to a plan for exploratory drilling near the site of Smithson's Spiral Jetty at the Great Salt Lake in rural Utah.
 After Smithson's death, Holt never remarried.
 Holt died in New York City on February 8, 2014, at the age of 75.